NEW YORK CITY

 New York City applicants require a minimum of 3 years of professional and/or graduate school experience.
 In previous years, most Leonine Fellows have had five-nine years of work or graduate school experience before joining the Leonine Forum.

-First-Year Fellows will meet one evening per month during the academic year (October-June), generally the second Thursday of the month.
+First-Year Fellows will meet approximately one evening per month during the academic year (September-June), on Thursdays.

 The emphasis on community building, and the frequency of events, requires participants to live within a commuting distance to the New York City area.